-Best Tips on How to Stay Warm Riding Your Motorcycle
+14 Tips to Stay Warm on Your Motorcycle During Winter Rides

 For avid motorcyclists, there is no such thing as an off-season.
 Some riders take as much pleasure riding in harsh climates as they do on a beautiful day.
-However, riding in cold weather can pose some health and safety risks.
+However, motorcycle riding in cold weather during winter can pose some health and safety risks.

 A windscreen can work wonders when it comes to protecting your face from the cold.
 Look for a bike that already had a windshield, or purchase an aftermarket windscreen to upgrade your current motorcycle.
 Motorcycle riding in winter is often accompanied by harsh winds, and a windscreen will divert a lot of the impact away from your face and hands.

 One of the most important winter riding tips is to stay dry.
 If you are caught in the rain or snow, your body will likely stay colder for a longer period of time.
 Be sure to wear clothing that is water-resistant and moisture-wicking, so you can dry faster and stay warmer.